LEARN FROM JESUS’ EXAMPLE

-In that moment, what I read and remembered from the pages of Scripture was surfacing, and it was clashing with my current demands and desires.
+At that moment, what I read and remembered from the pages of Scripture was surfacing, and it was clashing with my current demands and desires.

 PAUSING TO LISTEN

 Jesus’s command is clear: “Love one another.
-As I have loved you, so you must love one another” John 13:34.
+As I have loved you, so you must love one another” (John 13:34).
 While Jesus loved others well in many ways, loving through listening was often his first move—and that day I knew it should be mine.

 I knelt on the pavement next to the woman, looked her in the eye, and asked her, “Why are you crying?”
 I wanted to know what her tears meant.
-And I wanted her to know that her story mattered.
+I wanted her to know that her story mattered.
 Instead of worrying about everything I could not do for this woman, I focused on what I could do.
 I knew I could follow Jesus’s lead and love her through listening.

 We spent time talking about the difficulties she had encountered in life and the deep loneliness she was feeling that day.
 After twenty minutes of sharing her heart, we prayed together.
 When I opened my eyes after the prayer, I was so moved by the strength of this woman that I was the one crying and she was the one smiling.
 “No one ever talks to me,” she said.
 I knew what she really meant was, “No one ever listens to me.”
-And we all need to be heard.
+We all need to be heard.